-As at October 31, 2022 and 2021, the Company and three subsidiaries have secured loans issued by a bank to farmers in the consolidated financial statements amounting to Baht 145.25 million and Baht 196.23 million, respectively, and in the separate financial statements amounting to Baht 14.58 million and Baht 19.01 million, respectively.
+As at October 31, 2023 and 2022, the Company and three subsidiaries have secured loans issued by a bank to farmers in the consolidated financial statements amounting to Baht 113.16 million and Baht 145.25 million, respectively, and in the separate financial statements amounting to Baht 22.72 million and Baht 14.58 million, respectively.

-The Company and its subsidiaries are required to comply with certain financial conditions for commitments, contingent liabilities and credit facilities as above, which the Company and its subsidiaries have to maintain the debt with interest-to-equity ratio and for a long-term loan of a subsidiary, there is condition requiring the Company has to maintain the shareholding ratio of the Company in that subsidiary and maintaining the debt service coverage.
+The Company and its subsidiaries are required to comply with certain financial conditions for commitments, contingent liabilities and credit facilities as above, which the Company and its subsidiaries have to maintain the interest-bearing debt to equity ratio and for a long-term loan of a subsidiary, there is condition requiring the Company has to maintain the shareholding ratio of the Company in that subsidiary.

-35.7 The Company and its subsidiaries have the remaining commitments under the various contracts as follows:
+34.7 The Company and its subsidiaries have the remaining commitments under the various contracts as follows: